Mezage/JSON-java/README.txt

 4) tests 3rd function: able to replace keys of xml file with array
 5) tests 3rd function: able to show that the same JsonObject would be created if the transformer only returned the same tag
 6) tests 3rd function: successfully throws NullPointerException when working with transformer that returns null
+---------- Milestone 4 ----------
+7) tests .toStream(): Tests for JsonArray exception when parsing JsonObject which includes a JsonArray
+8) tests .toStream():

-Comments on newest toJSONObject()
+Comments on newest toJSONObject():
-*the benefits of switching tags during parsing, seems to have marginal benefits in smaller files *but on larger files could save time on not having to iterate through the file again, despite my original method of doing so recursively
+* the benefits of switching tags during parsing, seems to have marginal benefits in smaller files
+* but on larger files could save time on not having to iterate through the file again, despite my original method of doing so recursively

+Comments on toStream():
+* returns the top level keys in a json object, with the corresponding values being equal to the values in its respective leaves
+* does not specifically handle JsonArrays, will throw an exception indicating that it's attempting to stream such an item